DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
 - [ ] Fix "Date Only" reminders to remind user at midnight of no time has been added
+- [ ] Add error handling for Nodemailer errors (display error to user)
+- [ ] Add error handling for Twilio errors (display error to user)
 - [ ] Add expiration date for the activation code
-- [ ] Add error handling for Nodemailer errors (retries and if email doesn't exist)
-- [ ] Add error handling for Twilio errors (retires and if number doesn't exist)
 - [ ] Figure out how to block unexisting routes to express server

 ### Finished Tasks